Cherry Shrimp Molting Problems: How To Deal With Those?

 Is Too Much Protein Responsible?

 Many people think that too much protein in the diet is responsible for this problem.
-This is because too much protein causes too frequent molting, which can lead to such problems.
+Too much protein causes too frequent molting, which can lead to such problems.

 However, I disagree with this.
 I don’t think the problem lies with protein.
 Yes, protein can be responsible for molting problems, but not directly.

-Too much protein in the diet causes the cherry shrimps to grow fast.
-And we all know that molting is a part of the shrimp’s growth.
-So, when the growth rate is very fast, the shrimp often goes through many molting stages.
+Too much protein in the diet causes cherry shrimp to grow fast.
+Molting is a part of shrimp growth, so when the growth rate is very fast, the shrimp often goes through many molting stages.

 Molting itself is a very dangerous stage for any shrimp.
-So, if the shrimp has to go through a higher number of molting stages because of the higher growth rate, the more chances there are for failed moltings, or White Ring Of Death.
+So, if the shrimp has to go through a higher number of molting stages because of the higher growth rate, there are more chances for failed moltings or the White Ring Of Death.

 This is how protein can play in this scenario.